Skip to content

 From autonomous agents to the management of LLM and other generative AI technologies, artificial intelligence disrupts conventional understandings of data governance, particularly within financial services.
 This disruption is engendering new trade-offs that policymakers, regulators, and financial institutions have to grapple with, including:

-- Preserving systemic stability and instituting guardrails while optimising for speed and innovation
+• Preserving stability and building internal capabilities while optimising for speed and innovation